‘RHOBH’ Erika Girardi Reportedly Joins ‘Dancing With The Stars’ Season 24 Cast

 Although the official announcement confirming the Dancing With the Stars Season 24 cast won’t happen until Wednesday’s episode of Good Morning America, E!
 News claims Erika Girardi, also known as Erika Jayne, will be featured when the show returns.

-“Fans can expect to see the [Real Housewives of Beverly Hills] star appear when the full Season 24 line-up of celebrity contestants and their professional dance partners are announced on Good Morning America on March 1,” the outlet revealed to readers on February 24.
+“Fans can expect to see the [Real Housewives of Beverly Hills] star appear when the full season 24 line-up of celebrity contestants and their professional dance partners are announced on Good Morning America on March 1,” the outlet revealed to readers on February 24.

 Erika Girardi, who is married to famed attorney Thomas Girardi, joined The Real Housewives of Beverly Hills ahead of the show’s sixth season after both Brandi Glanville and Kim Richards left their full-time roles and began appearing in guest-starring roles.
 At the time, Girardi was brought to the series as a friend of Yolanda Foster, who had been starring in a full-time role on the show since Season 3.